Craving some comfort food? Bollitos de Maíz (Boiled Cornmeal Dumplings) is a comfort dish can be served as a side dish or in our beloved sancocho.

 - 2 tablespoons of butter (or vegetable oil).

-- Lower the heat to medium.
-Using a strainer place the rolls gently in the water one by one.
+- Heat broth until it breaks into a rolling boil.
+Pour in oil and lower the heat to medium.
+Using a slotted spoon, place the dumplings gently into the broth one by one.

 Originally posted Jan.
 2005